 There was a lot of good and bad things that happened yesterday – let’s review!

 The worst part of the day were the lines at Circuit City.
-Someone at Circuit City has got to get their act together and NOT have a bunch of high school teenage girls running all five registers in the place.
+Someone at Circuit City has got to get their act together and NOT have a bunch of unprepared kids running all five registers in the place.
 First off, you don’t have enough registers for the crowds – fix that.
-Second, you’ve got a bunch of young girls that are more concerned about their appearance than telling Mr. and Mrs. Asshole in line that the $100 box set of their favorite musician is NOT on sale for $9.99!
+Second, you’ve got a bunch of kids that are more concerned about their appearance than telling Mr. and Mrs. Asshole in line that the $100 box set of their favorite musician is NOT on sale for $9.99!
 It’s Black Friday – get your act together Circuit City.

 That’s my only criticism of Circuit City.
 On the flip side, they had some tremendous sales!
 Good job on being able to lure the customers in to the store with promotions!
 You gotta respect a company that knows how to put together a good Black Friday marketing scheme.
 I applaud Circuit City for their DVD prices – but someone really has to get a completely new checkout system over at that place…